 Read our in-depth GoPro Hero 9 Black review

-It's now been succeeded by the GoPro Hero 9 Black, but this model could well be the better value choice for you – particularly if you don't need a front-facing screen.
-What else are you missing out on compared to the GoPro's latest?
-The Hero 9 Black also brings a slightly better battery life and 5K video mode.
-But if none of those features are deal-breakers for you, you'll find that the Hero 8 Black shoots equally impressive 4K video, offers almost identical HyperSmooth stabilization and has one less color screen to worry about breaking.
+It's now been succeeded by the GoPro Hero 10 Black and Hero 9 Black, but this model could well be the better value choice for you – particularly if you don't need a front-facing screen.
+What else are you missing out on compared to the GoPro's latest models?
+Those two successors also bring 5K video modes improved slo-mo options.
+But if none of those are deal-breakers for you, you'll find that the Hero 8 Black shoots equally impressive 4K video, offers almost identical HyperSmooth stabilization (aside from in the most demanding modes) and has one less color screen to worry about breaking.

 Read our in-depth GoPro Hero 8 Black review

-But if you're happy to mainly shoot in 2.7K or 1080p, the Hero 7 Black captures excellent quality video at frame-rates up to 120p, while offering the original versions of TimeWarp (for shooting hyperlapses) and HyperSmooth stabilization for smoothing out any judder.
-The other main difference from the Hero 8 Black is that this model lacks built-in mounting fingers, which means you'll need the included mounting frame to attach it to objects, but that's not a huge deal and in most other respects (battery life, ruggedness, waterproofing and 12MP SuperPhotos) it's a match for the Hero 8 Black.
+But if you're happy to mainly shoot in 2.7K or 1080p, we found that the Hero 7 Black captures excellent quality video at frame-rates up to 120p, while offering the original versions of TimeWarp (for shooting hyperlapses) and HyperSmooth stabilization for smoothing out any judder.
+The other main difference from recent GoPros is that this model lacks built-in mounting fingers, which means you'll need the included mounting frame to attach it to objects.
+But that's not a huge deal and in most other respects (battery life, ruggedness, waterproofing and 12MP SuperPhotos) this model is a match for the Hero 8 Black.

 Read our in-depth GoPro Hero 7 Black review